All Episodes

 Sarbanes also voted against the war.

-Imfume wasn't in Congress at the time.
+Mfume wasn't in Congress at the time.

-You know what the untold story here is that the Democrats have once again said to a black.
+You know what the untold story here is, is that the Democrats have once again said to a black.

-Imfume ran the NAALCP.
+Imfume ran the NAA LCP.

-Mfume was in Congress once as a Republican.
+M Fume was in Congress once as a Republican.

-Quite easy Imfume, and wanted to be in the Senate.
+And wanted to be in the Senate.

 There's a discrimination out there and there's radical racism on the part of the Republicans.